-Email: pittwater-h.school@det.gov.au Website: www.pittwater-schools.nsw.edu.au
+Email:pittwater-h.school@det.gov.auWebsite:www.pittwater-schools.nsw.edu.au

-Principal: Rachel Fleming Deputy Principals: Sharon Behringer, Katrina Purvis, Carol Roulston
+Principal: Alison Gambino Deputy Principals: Sophia Bromley, Katrina Purvis, A/DP Carolyn Samojlowicz

-Dear Students and Parents/caregivers of Year 11 2022,
+Dear students, parents and carers of Year 11 2024,

 Welcome back to the start of Year 11 and your senior years.
-It is an exciting time ahead as we continue to "Raise the Bar" and you enter your senior years at Pittwater High.
+It is an exciting time ahead as you enter your senior years at Pittwater High.
 We know you will continue to build on positive relationships with your peers and teachers.
 Our aim is to support you grow and reach your potential.
 One of the ways we can assist is to ensure you have a clear understanding of our expectations.